 Each director elected at the annual meeting of shareholders will serve until the next annual meeting (normally held on the second Thursday of May) and until his or her successor shall be elected and qualified.
-On January 18, 1994 the Board of Directors amended the Company's bylaws decreasing the number of directors to 11, effective May 12, 1994.
-The 11 nominees were elected to their present term of office at the last annual meeting of shareholders on May 13, 1993.
-If Proposal 2 in this Proxy Statement, "APPROVAL OF AMENDMENT TO RESTATED ARTICLES OF INCORPORATION WITH RESPECT TO THE CLASSIFICATION OF THE BOARD," is approved by shareholders and each nominee is elected, Ralph C. Batastini, Manuel J. Cortez and Thomas Y. Hartley will be designated as Class I directors and will serve for a term ending as of the May 1995 Annual Meeting, Michael B. Jager, Leonard R. Judd, Michael O. Maffie and Carolyn M. Sparks will be designated as Class II directors and will serve for a term ending as of the May 1996 Annual Meeting and Lloyd T. Dyer, Kenny C. Guinn, James R. Lincicome and Robert S. Sundt will be designated as Class III directors and will serve for a term ending as of the May 1997 Annual Meeting.
+On January 18, 1994, the Board of Directors amended the Company's bylaws decreasing the number of directors to 11, effective May 12, 1994.
+The 11 nominees were elected to their present term of office at the last annual meeting of shareholders on May 13,

+1993.
+If the classified board amendment to the Company's Restated Articles of Incorporation (Proposal 2) is approved by shareholders and each nominee is elected, Ralph C. Batastini, Manuel J. Cortez and Thomas Y. Hartley will be designated as Class I directors and will serve for a term ending as of the May 1995 Annual Meeting, Michael B. Jager, Leonard R. Judd, Michael O. Maffie and Carolyn M. Sparks will be designated as Class II directors and will serve for a term ending as of the May 1996 Annual Meeting and Lloyd T. Dyer, Kenny C. Guinn, James R. Lincicome and Robert S. Sundt will be designated as Class III directors and will serve for a term ending as of the May 1997 Annual Meeting.
 If the classified board amendment is not approved, all nominees will serve until the 1995 Annual Meeting and until his or her successor shall be elected and qualified.